 All competition dancers are also required to attend the Jump-Start Intensive held in August (the Monday through Thursday before school starts), in which they will begin learning their competition pieces.
 Students who have missed the Jump-Start Intensive are required to take at least one 30-minute private lesson for each missed class.
 This includes the ballet classes missed during Intensive.
 Intensive fees have a ‘max-out’ where students who take multiple classes will not pay more than the ‘max-out’ amount.
-For students who take 4 classes or less, tuition will be $15 per class.
+For students who take 4 classes or less, tuition will be $17 per/50 minutes.
 Attendance during the Intensive is taken in each class and tuition will be calculated for you at the end of the week by the office.
 Payment for Intensive is charged in full at the end of the week.

 Competition season will consist of two in-state and two-out of state competitions (total of four competitions) with two additional workshops.

 Optional activities will include, but are not limited to, the following events in which participation is very strongly recommended: Dance Workshops – various throughout the year, MDAA, private workshops, etc. Dance training and skill development are stressed.